 Another blow to Xena's heart, but she didn't let her apathetic mask falter.
 "Touch me and find out."

-The velvet clad amazon was hiding her discomposure.
-She had no idea what her soul mate would do, but she wasn't backing down due to stubborn pride.
+The velvet-clad Amazon was hiding her discomposure.
+She had no idea what her soul mate would do, however, she wasn't backing down due to stubborn pride.

-"Xena Sama, and Gabrielle San."
+"Xena Sama, and, Gabrielle San."
 Kenji came in the nick of time.
 "Good morning.
-Forgive the intrusion, but the Shogun awaits both your presence, before breakfast."
+Forgive the intrusion, but the Shogun awaits both your presences before breakfast."

-The Warrior Princess tossed the brush into the open saddle bag and walked out the stall behind the monk.
+The Warrior Princess tossed the brush into the open saddle-bag, departing the stall behind the monk.

-Greenish blue irises watched her, thinking.
-'Prehaps I've pushed Xena to the edge prematurely.
-She had never gotten this mad at me when she was wrong.
+Gabrielle's orbs watched her disappear, pondering, 'Perhaps I've pushed her to the edge prematurely.
+Xena hadn't ever gotten this mad at me when she was wrong.
 Indifferent, but never violent.'

 With a heavy conscious, Gabrielle followed as well.